alxroyer/scenario/doc/src/devel.coding-rules.py.rst

 Packages
 --------

-Even though Python3 automatically defines packages from directories, every package should contain a dedicated '__init__.py' file in order to explicitize the way the package is defined:
+Even though Python 3 automatically defines packages from directories, every package should contain a dedicated '__init__.py' file in order to explicitize the way the package is defined:

 1. If it exports nothing by default,